-Figure 9 illustrates the impact of including the drift parameters for radiosondes (see figure 3) and COSMIC profiles when compiling the sample for computing vertical accuracy statistics.
+Figure 9 illustrates the impact of including the drift parameters for radiosondes (see figure 3) and COSMIC profiles when compiling collocated observations for computing vertical accuracy statistics.
 Radiosonde time and location are "conventionally" defined at the surface and for COSMIC at the "occultation point" (typically between 700 mb and 500 mb).
-As seen, accounting for drift, which can vary up to 200 km and 3 hours for the radiosonde and 200 km for the COSMIC, can reduce the RMS up to 10%.
+As seen, accounting for drift (solid red and blue curves), which can vary up to 200 km and 3 hours for the radiosonde and 200 km for the COSMIC can reduce RMS errors 10% or more.